Shoes01/gameattempt2/ROADMAP.md

 - [ ] Revisit UI
   - [ ] Consider changing fonts
   - [ ] Implement a more cohesive UI
+  - [ ] Cursor can't be seen in the fog of war
 - [ ] QoL Maintenance II
   - [ ] Visually indicate to the user that a tile has been targeted multiple times (display a numeral on it)
   - [ ] Improve SHOW_WEAPONS_MENU